 - Extra features like a compass or a reticle rangefinder are always nice.

-- Large objective lenses for ample light: this is so that you get clear images even at dusk.
+- Large objective lens for ample light: this is so that you get clear images even at dusk.

 So here are some models that you should consider: